How To Build Credit

 You may also find information from public and court records contained within your credit report, and recent inquiries that you made when applying for credit or financing, or queries made by other companies (e.g. potential credit card providers who’ve referenced the report).

 If you notice errors or discrepancies on your credit report, be sure to contact the credit bureau immediately to report inaccurate information.
-Doing so can help you improve your credit, as can paying down large balances and bringing any past-due accounts current.
+Doing so can help you improve your credit, as can paying down large balances and bringing any delinquent accounts current.

 Understanding Your Credit Score

 A summary of your credit report is snapshot within your credit score.
-Your credit score is represented as a number that reflects the information in your report, and typically falls between 350 to 850, with a score above 700 typically considered good, and above 800 to be exceptional.
+Your credit score is represented as a number that reflects the information in your report, and typically falls between 350 to 850, with a credit score above 700 typically considered good, and above 800 to be exceptional.

 These credit scores are used by lenders such as banks, credit card companies and even car dealerships to predict how likely you are to repay borrowed money.